Betting on weaker oil price pays off for commodity funds in Q1 - Lipper

 "The quarter saw a significant push-and-pull between economic uncertainty and various fundamental supply-and-demand factors, which led to some meaningful volatility," said Barry Goodman, executive director of trading at Millburn Ridgefield Corporation, a U.S.-based quantitative investment manager.

-Millburn Commodity LP67008928, with a systematic strategy, came fifth in the Lipper table, returning almost 5 percent.
+Millburn Commodity, with a systematic strategy, came fifth in the Lipper table, returning almost 5 percent.
 Goodman said that while holding a simple short position in oil through the quarter might have been profitable, the team reduced or raised its exposure to take advantage of intra-quarter moves.

 "In the energy sector, we experienced several changes between net short and net long over the quarter," he said.
 In terms of profitability, the energy sector delivered the biggest gains overall, with heating oil and gas oil the largest positive contributors.
 Metals, livestock and softs were also profitable.